Business - EU exit information

 The UK government has been delivering a programme of work to 'roll over' around 40 EU Free Trade Agreements (FTAs) into UK continuity agreements.

-To date the majority of these have been agreed.
+Up to now the majority of these have been agreed.

 Updates to these agreements can be found at this link: